 So just to wrap up…

-IT’S NOT A BURIAL, IT’S A RESURRECTION… a haunting and surreal atmosphere, visionary direction, timely themes and poetic storytelling compel this inventive arthouse drama… An excellent 8!
+THIS IS NOT A BURIAL, IT’S A RESURRECTION… a haunting and surreal atmosphere, visionary direction, timely themes and poetic storytelling compel this inventive arthouse drama… An excellent 8!

 THE WOMAN IN THE WINDOW… in spite of its flaws, this entertaining tribute to Hitchcock’s Rear Window commands a stellar cast and beautifully surreal visuals… A satisfactory 6!